Writing

 Literacy and Numeracy Support

 Literacy and Numeracy Support occurs in many different ways at our school.
 Support may come from the class teacher and through small clinic groups run either by an educator or by other students.
-Our SSOs provide support for students with literacy and numeracy both in classes and sometimes in small groups or even one to one.
-Depending on student needs, students in Foundation can access our Speech and Language program.
-Students in Year 1 and 2 have access to the MiniLit Program and Years 3 to 6 can access the MacqLit Program for students with additional literacy needs.
-Numicon intervention is used to support numeracy skill development.
+Our SSO’s provide support for students with literacy and numeracy both in classes and sometimes in small groups or even one to one.
+We are also introducing MiniLit (F-2) and MaqLit (3-7) for students with additional literacy needs.
+Quick Smart is used for Numeracy skill support.
 We have literacy and numeracy support groups that meet weekly with targeted groups of children to provide extra scaffolding and support for writing and for numeracy development.

 Copyright